 Whoa!
 Are those Grade BD AND Grade 8 markings?
 That’s right, the mechanical properties of BD are so close to Grade 8 that ASTM A354 allows you the option to include both grade identifiers if you wish.
 Therefore, the same fastener can qualify and be marked for both Grade BD and Grade 8.
 Of course, this begs the question: Why do ASTM Grade BD and SAE J429 Grade 8 both exist?
 Well, SAE J429 only covers diameters up to 1-1/2 inches, and ASTM A354 covers parts up to 4 inches.
 So ASTM A354 allows for larger fasteners to be covered in the same standard as smaller ones.
 Other than size restrictions, is there any reason to specify one standard over the other one?
 I honestly don’t know.
 If anyone out there does, please leave a comment and let me know.

 We have now covered every major grade specification for inch-series fasteners that we make here at Wilson-Garner.
-Be sure to check out Part 3 of our series on head markings, where I cover the metric side of things.
+Be sure to check out Part 3 of our series on head markings, where we cover the metric side of things.